Q. What is the Independent Panel for Pandemic Preparedness and Response?

 The Independent Panel is committed to learning from stakeholders and invites submissions from around the world on all aspects in relation to the Panel’s Program of Work.
-Our aim is to identify evidence-based clear and implementable solutions, in order for the world to achieve the highest possible level of pandemic preparedness and response.
+The aim was to identify evidence-based clear and implementable solutions, in order for the world to achieve the highest possible level of pandemic preparedness and response.

-WHO Member States, civil society organisations, researchers, the private sector, and the general public are welcome to submit their contributions on this page.
-Published submissions can be viewed here.
+WHO Member States, civil society organisations, researchers, the private sector, and the general public were welcome to submit their contributions, and published submissions can be viewed here.

 Q. How can I learn more about the Independent Panel’s work and progress?